List of Kanye West samples and sampling disputes: "Highs and Lows"

 In January 2025, French singer Pomme stated on social media that she had not given West permission to sample her music on the Bully track "Highs and Lows" while also expressing disapproval towards his political views.
 However, legal action was not pursued.
-An interpolated version of "Soleil Soleil" can be heard on the song's intro, transitioning into the sample used.
+An interpolated version of "Soleil Soleil" can be heard on the intro to the Bully V1 version of the song, transitioning into the sample used.